How CRM is the new ‘core system for Social Housing

 Sector-specific CRM systems vs Off-the-shelf, what’s best?

-With a number of great CRM platforms on the market, it’s important to consider before embarking on such an important project, the outcomes you want to achieve and how each solution differs.
+With some great CRM platforms on the market, it’s important to consider before embarking on such an important project, the outcomes you want to achieve and how each solution differs.

 Resident interactions and updates are also in real-time, and CRM when combined with our Castleton .DIGITAL solution and Alexa platform, allows them to perform a whole host of ‘self-service’ tasks, including; accessing and updating their details online, viewing rent statements, making payments, reporting a repair and checking on its progress.
 The latest version of CRM also allows users to build their custom digital dashboards from any of the information that is available whether that is resident engagement channel uptake, resident details or account information.